jlertle/redis-mount/README.md

   to install dependencies.

-4. Run `go build` and then you can see a binary file in current directory.
+4. Run `make build` and then you can see a binary file in current directory.

 ### Run Unit Tests